 - Stop exercising if signs of overheating occur, such as a headache, dizziness, nausea, cramps, or heart palpitations.

 - Wear clothes and shoes that are suitable for the type of physical activity.

 Both cardio and weightlifting exercises have advantages and disadvantages, and their benefits and effects vary between people.

 Evidence shows that lifting weights burns more fat and has more promising long-term results.
-However, the type of exercise that is better ultimately depends on a person’s goals, physical fitness, and capabilities.
+However, the type of exercise that is better for a person ultimately depends on that person’s goals, physical fitness, and capabilities.